vick42/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This assignment will beabout the following:
+This assignment will be about the following:
 Why indentation is so Important in python
 How to use the if, if ... else statements.
 How to use comments.